gvwilson/sensibleadventures/iffy/iffy.md

 "Or she's jus' waitin' 'til we're in closer to shore," Uncle Jack growled.
-"Her dazzle's enough t' cover the both of us if she gets us up against th' rocks."
+"She's got dazzle enough t' cover the both of us if she gets us up against th' rocks."
 He swiped two fingers across the control panel in an angry, futile attempt